Socialism in the United Kingdom: Chartist movement

 The government subsequently subjected the Chartists to brutal reprisals and arrested their leaders.
 The remaining party then split as a result of a divide in tactics: the Moral Force Party believed in bureaucratic reformism, while the Physical Force Party believed in workers' reformism (through strikes, etc.).

 The Chartist movement's reformist goals, although not immediately and directly attained, were gradually achieved.
-In the same year as the People's Charter was created, the British Parliament instead responded by passing the 1842 Mining Act.
+In the same year that the People's Charter was created, the British Parliament instead responded by passing the 1842 Mining Act.
 Carefully valving the steam of the working-class movement, Parliament reduced the working day to ten hours with the Factories Act 1847.

 Karl Marx, Friedrich Engels and Marxism

 Karl Marx and Friedrich Engels worked in England, and they influenced small émigré groups including the Communist League.
 Engels' book The Condition of the Working Class in England became a popular expose of conditions for workers, but initially Marxism had little impact among Britain's working class.

 The first nominally Marxist organisation was the Social Democratic Federation, founded in 1882.
 Engels refused to support the organisation, although Marx's daughter Eleanor joined.

 The party soon split, with the Socialist League of William Morris becoming divided between anarchists and Marxists such as Morris and Eleanor Marx.
 A much later split produced the Socialist Party of Great Britain, Britain's oldest existing socialist party, and the Socialist Labour Party.

 Although Marxism had some impact in Britain, it was far less than in many other European countries, with philosophers such as John Ruskin and John Stuart Mill having much greater influence.
 Some non-Marxists theorise that this was because Britain was amongst the most democratic countries of Europe of the period, the ballot box provided an instrument for change, so a parliamentary, reformist socialism seemed a more promising route than elsewhere.